Project case study

 1. Hazard Management

-The system should allow users to create and manage hazards.
+The system allows users to create and manage hazards.

-A hazard record should describe something that could cause harm, service failure, data loss, clinical disruption, operational risk, or governance concern.
+A hazard record describes something that could cause harm, service failure, data loss, clinical disruption, operational risk, or governance concern.

 Typical hazard fields may include:

-The important product decision is that hazards should be treated as durable records, not one-off paragraphs in a document.
+The important product decision is that hazards are treated as durable records, not one-off paragraphs in a document.

 2. Cause Management